Simon142857/learningit/README.md

 LEARNINGIT

 this is the attempt to trainnig my git skills

+here i write a bug